tonysebion/medallion-foundry/docs/usage/beginner/QUICKSTART.md

 This writes

-- `sampledata/bronze_samples/` with CSV input for each pattern.
-- `docs/examples/data/bronze_samples/` and `docs/examples/data/bronze_examples/` are mirrored copies used by the docs and tests.
+- `sampledata/source_samples/` with CSV input for each pattern; this is the single canonical store used by the docs, tests, and quickstarts.

 You can also copy the generated Bronze files into a dedicated `sampledata/` folder if you want to experiment outside the repo tree; just point your config at that path.